Kerry James Marshall: Work influence, social views and themes

 Marshall's childhood time spent in the Watts neighborhood of Los Angeles, California, where the Black Power and Civil Rights movements happened, had a significant impact on his paintings.
 Strongly influenced by his experiences as a young man, he developed a signature style during his early years as an artist that involved the use of extremely dark, essentially black figures.
 These images represent his perspective of African Americans, specifically black men with separate and distinct inner and outer appearances.
 At the same time, they confront racial stereotypes within contemporary American society.
-This common theme appeared continuously in his work throughout the subsequent decades, especially in the 1980s and 1990s and still appears in his most recent works.
+This common theme appeared continuously in his work throughout the subsequent decades, especially in the 1980s and 1990s, and still appears in his most recent works.

 Marshall is known for large-scale paintings, sculptures, and other objects that take African-American life and history as their subject matter.
-In a 1998 interview with Bomb Magazine, Marshall observed,"Black people occupy a space, even mundane spaces, in the most fascinating ways.
+In a 1998 interview with Bomb Magazine, Marshall observed:"Black people occupy a space, even mundane spaces, in the most fascinating ways.
 Style is such an integral part of what black people do that just walking is not a simple thing.
 You've got to walk with style.
 You've got to talk with a certain rhythm; you've got to do things with some flair.
 And so in the paintings I try to enact that same tendency toward the theatrical that seems to be so integral a part of the black cultural body."Marshall believes that the gears of historical and institutional power in Western art resided primarily in painting.
-When he studied at Otis, he was fascinated by the work of Bill Traylor, the self-taught artist who was born into slavery in Alabama, which inspired him to create more artwork relating to old-timey, grinning racial trope.
+When he studied at Otis, he was fascinated by the work of Bill Traylor, the self-taught artist who was born into enslavement in Alabama, which inspired Marshall to create more artwork relating to depiction of "a kind of old-timey, grinning racial trope".